Skip to main content

 Best for AI Pipelines

 BlazeDocs is optimized for AI pipelines—Markdown output feeds directly into LLMs and RAG systems.
-Powered by Mistral OCR for 95%+ accuracy, it produces clean, structured Markdown with perfect tables, code blocks, and heading hierarchy.
+Powered by Mistral OCR for benchmarked OCR accuracy (see PDF Parser Arena), it produces clean, structured Markdown with perfect tables, code blocks, and heading hierarchy.
 The lightweight browser interface offers faster processing than heavyweight desktop apps, making it ideal for developers who need quick, accurate conversions.

 Developer-Focused Features